 - a potential new government (the next elections are in 2021).

-All in all, incremental easing is likely in 2020, and could gather additional momentum; especially if a slowdown puts pressure on the debt brake.
+All in all, easing could gather incremental momentum; especially if a slowdown puts pressure on the debt brake.

 So will Federal Europe step up?